Last Updated on August 21, 2023 by Luke Feldbrugge

 Many people are asking, “when will inflation go down?”
 Because it really hit the average American household hard over the past year – a trend that will likely continue in the year ahead.
 However, it has been trending lower each month, edging closer to the Federal Reserve’s two percent target.

-Inflation in 2022 hit its highest rate since the 1980s as the U.S. economy recovered from the COVID-19 global pandemic, but has since slipped lower this year.
+Inflation in 2022 hit its highest rate since the 1980s as the U.S. economy recovered from the COVID-19 global pandemic, but has since slipped.
 Here we take a look at inflation, what it means for the average American and when experts believe inflation will go down to the Fed’s target range.

-Inflation rose by 3% annually in June, according to the latest Consumer Price Index (CPI) report from the Bureau of Labor Statistics (BLS).
-This was down slightly from previous months but remains higher than the target 2% rate.
-Inflation peaked last year in June when it hit 9.1% annually, according to BLS.
+Inflation rose by 3.1% annually in January, according to the latest Consumer Price Index (CPI) report from the Bureau of Labor Statistics (BLS).
+This was down slightly from December’s annual increase, but remains higher than the target 2% rate.
+Inflation peaked in June 2022 when it hit 9.1% annually, according to BLS.

 The Federal Reserve is Trying to Lower Inflation